Agile Contracts – Question 1

 Now, the first time you do Agile Release Planning, I think you will get a better (slightly more accurate) scope-date-budget than you do using your current method.
 Still, for the first or second time, I do recommend doing it both ways, comparing the results, and learning from that.

 By the third time, I predict that you will be happier with this agile approach than your current approach.

 Will the agile approach on day zero ever be ‘perfect’?
 No.

-Always guess at the buffer or padding.
+Always include a guess at the contingency (buffer, padding).
 And always that guess can be too much (not a big problem if the customer agrees) or too little (a big problem if it causes us to go bankrupt).
 Notice that we as a vendor are biased to want to win contracts, and hence often ‘close our eyes’ and go with too little ‘padding’.
 Often.